cogsci-mannheim/csi/_posts/2026-03-03-meeting4-reps.md

 categories: updates
 ---

-This week, we reserved the day for intensive, collaborative work on the proposal for the nomination of Charles for the Alexander von Humboldt Research Professorship.
+This week, we reserved the day for intensive, collaborative work on the proposal.
 We had all done our homework and delivered our parts for the projects and were thus able to effectively bring all of it together.
 We went for lunch to a really nice place round the corner (Sleepy Bird right at the Schillerpark) and then continued to work on the proposal.
 Charles joined us again in the afternoon and it all went well.
 At the end of the day we patted each other on our backs and were quite content.

 <img src="{{ '/assets/img/meeting4-reps.jpg' | relative_url }}" width="400" alt="Representations Take 4">